aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/securing-and-signing/_index.md

 ---
+title: Securing and signing PDF documents using Aspose.PDF for .NET
-title: Securing and signing in PDF
+linktitle: Securing and signing in PDF
 type: docs
 weight: 130
 url: /net/securing-and-signing/